 Julian Leatherdale’s first love was theatre.
 On graduation, he wrote lyrics for four comedy cabarets and a two-act musical.
 In 2017, he wrote a short play A Life in Ten Meals for Blue Mountains theatre project Breaking Bread.
 In 2018 The Man Who Became Santa Claus was one of three plays selected to be workshop-developed and given a public performed reading by Weatherboard Theatre Inc.

 Julian discovered a passion for popular history as a staff writer, researcher and photo editor for the 16-volume Time-Life’s Australians At War series in the late 1980s.
 He later researched and co-wrote two Film Australia-ABC documentaries Return to Sandakan (about one of the worst POW atrocities of the Pacific war) and The Forgotten Force (about the post-war occupation of Japan by Australians as part of BCOF).Both films were screened on ABC True Stories and in the UK and USA.
 Forgotten Force was awarded a Certificate for Creative Excellence, US International Film and TV Festival, Illinois, USA 1997; Outstanding Entry Shanghai Film Festival China 1996, and nominated Best International Documentary, Toronto Canada, 1997.

-He was an image researcher at the State Library of NSW before joining The Cabinet Office where he wrote policy briefs for the NSW Premier.
-For some years he was the public relations manager for an international hotel school in the Blue Mountains where he lives with his wife and two children.
+Julian was an image researcher at the State Library of New South Wales and wrote policy briefs for the NSW Premier in The Cabinet Office.
+He was the public relations manager for a hotel school in the Blue Mountains where he lives with his wife and two children.